Do not hesitate to call us. We are a team of experts and we are happy to talk to you.

 Saribung Peak was opened for climbing in 2006, making it one of the newer trekking peaks of Nepal.
 It is marked for its challenging trek combined with a climb up Saribung.
 The off-the-beaten-track also includes crossing a high-altitude mountain pass.
 The peak itself is located at a remote region of Mustang close to the border of Tibet.

 The rough trail passes through cliffs and time-worn villages.
-Starting near the hidden valley of Nar-Phu, the trail gets close to Tibet and later brings you to the capital city fo Kathmandu after a challenging trek.
+You enjoy in the hidden valley of Nar-Phu, the trail gets close to Tibet and later brings you to the capital city fo Kathmandu after a challenging trek.
 The trail passes through beautiful locations, villages that have preserved their unique culture & religion, and a very diverse terrain.
 You will enjoy the geographical diversity as much as the feeling of satisfaction you will gain from climbing Saribung peak.
 The icy landscapes and crevasses near Damodar Kunda is scenic beyond comparison.
 As you get to higher altitudes, the beauty becomes more variant and permanent day by day.
 The fabulous and pleasing views of the sparkling white peaks will become one of the best experiences you will gain from this trek.

 At an altitude of 6,387 meters the incredible views from the top of the mountain are indelible.
 The giant peaks will appear very close as if they were at a stone’s throw distance.
 In less than four weeks you will explore the arid landscape of remote Nepal, visit the hidden valleys, and trek through unspoiled territory.